 As part of a project designed to sow ideas, grow inspiration and cultivate futures, 300 London schools are growing their own picnic this summer and their reward could be a £500 voucher from GardenSite.

 As winter is generally the best time of the year to prune shrubs and trees, David Coton waits for the leaves to fall from the trees before getting out his clean sharp secateurs and loppers.

-Pruning will lead to healthy new growth, encourage the formation of fruit or flower buds and tidy up plants that look unbalanced or have been damaged by bad weather.
+Pruning leads to healthy new growth, encourages the formation of fruit or flower buds and re-shapes plants that look unbalanced or have been damaged by bad weather.

 Techniques needed to prune different species of trees and shrubs are many and varied but you can bear in mind a few basic rules.

 By pruning you are trying to encourage steady healthy regrowth, if you cut back too much the resultant growth surge may be too vigorous.

 Annual pruning in normal circumstances should be minimal rather than brutal, always making a clean cut slanting away and just above a bud.